WHAT WE DO

 Through expressive art therapies, we can bridge the gap between what is felt and what cannot be expressed verbally: we can create a new way of making sense and learning about our experiences.

-Mindfulness and psychological modalities such as narrative therapy and counselling can support women and girls affected by complex trauma to gain insight into their experiences, develop greater self-awareness and make meaning from what are oftentimes horrific memories and experiences.
+Mindfulness and psychological modalities such as narrative therapy and counselling can support women and children affected by complex trauma to gain insight into their experiences, develop greater self-awareness and make meaning from what are oftentimes horrific memories and experiences.